By Hadrien Moulinier, with Maximillian Nelte and Alice Luo

 A while back, we posted about the increasing climate and energy transition risk faced by Big Tech firms, mostly due to explosive growth in cloud computing and the dramatic ramp-up in generative AI.
 Companies like Microsoft, Meta, Google – generally considered “green” – were fast becoming massive energy consumers.

-Most ESG data providers missed, and continue to miss, this signal, leaving their users unaware that Big Tech’s transition risk exposure had undergone a reversal:
+Most ESG data providers (unnamed in this post) missed – and continue to miss – this signal, leaving their users unaware that Big Tech’s transition risk exposure had undergone a reversal:

-- Sustainalytics ESG gives MSFT an Environmental rating of 1.5 – high marks indeed given that scores from 0 to 10 have “negligible” risk.
+- Unnamed ESG data provider No. 1 gives MSFT an Environmental rating of 1.5 – high marks indeed given that scores from 0 to 10 have “negligible” risk.

-- S&P Global ESG similarly gives a high Environmental rating to Microsoft, the best of its E, S, and G components.
+- Unnamed ESG data provider No. 2 similarly gives a high Environmental rating to Microsoft, the best of its E, S, and G components.

-- MSCI rates Microsoft as “in line with” the Paris scenario (Net Zero 2050) – the key driver of its “Very High” overall ESG rating.
+- Unnamed ESG data provider No. 3 rates Microsoft as “in line with” the Paris scenario (Net Zero 2050) – the key driver of its “Very High” overall ESG rating.

 In producing their scores, these providers rely on company-reported emissions data and reduction commitments.
 As a result, in Microsoft’s case, they ignore the 2X growth in energy consumption the company experienced (in just four years!).